mtumilowicz/poligon/README.md

 by using XOR we should reduce this issue to the solved problem right above (FindUniqueIntInAnArrayOfTwins):
 (1,...,n) XOR (1,2,...,k-1,k+1...,n) = k.
-The worst way of solving that problem is by evaluating sum of all ints 1 ... n = (1 + n / 2) * n then subtracting sum of all elements from the given array.
-However the answer will be wanted k, but we could easily extend the int range (take for example sequence (2147483640, 2147483642) obviously 2147483641 is missing, but the range during summing will be exceeded).
+**Remark:** it's very easy to extend that approach to every array containing arithmetic sequence starting at given int - and we, indeed, have shipped that extension.
-**Remark:** it's very easy to extend that approach to every array containing arithmetic sequence starting at given int - and we, indeed, have shipped that extension.*
+**Remark:** The worst way of solving that problem is by evaluating sum of all ints 1 ... n = (1 + n / 2) * n then subtracting sum of all elements from the given array.
+However the answer will be wanted k, but we could easily extend the int range (take for example sequence (2147483640, 2147483642) obviously 2147483641 is missing, but the range during summing will be exceeded).*
 <a name="OccurrencesCounter"></a>
 * **OccurrencesCounter** it's simply java8 features and generics showcase.